All about new renewable fuels

 Moreover, this plant will contribute to the Fit for 55 target set in the European Commission's legislative package in July 2021, which includes the RefuelEU Aviation initiative that sets the target of 63% sustainable fuel use in aviation by 2050.

-Furthermore, Repsol has joined Enerkem, a pioneer in technology, and Agbar, a global water and waste management specialist, in the joint venture Ecoplanta Molecular Recycling Solution (or Ecoplanta, for short).
-The plant in El Morell, Tarragona will transform municipal solid waste into renewable methanol to be used to manufacture new materials and avanced biofuels.
+The Ecoplanta Molecular Recycling Solution (Ecoplanta) in El Morell, Tarragona will transform municipal solid waste into renewable methanol to be used to manufacture new materials and advanced biofuels.

-This plant, which is expected to be in operation by 2026, will process around 400,000 metric tons of non-recyclable municipal solid waste from what are called "ecoparques" — waste recovery and treatment plants — in surrounding regions.
-This waste will be used to produce 240,000 metric tons of renewable methane (biomethanol).
+This plant will process around 400,000 tonnes of non-recyclable municipal solid waste from what are called "ecoparks" — waste recovery and treatment plants — in surrounding regions.
+This waste will be used to produce 240,000 tonnes of renewable methanol (biomethanol).

 The Repsol Technology Lab also participates in the Rewofuel project, which consists of a conceptual design for a bio-refinery for converting plant waste into biofuels through hydrolysis.